friendsofhyperf/components/docs/en/components/compoships.md

 ### Example

-For example, suppose we have a task list with categories that are managed by multiple user teams, where:
+As an example, suppose we have a task list with categories, managed by multiple user teams, where:

 - A task belongs to a category
 - A task is assigned to a team
 - A team has many users
 - A user belongs to a team
-- A user is responsible for tasks in a category
+- A user is responsible for a category's tasks

-The user responsible for a specific task is the current user in charge of that category within the team.
+The user responsible for a specific task is the currently responsible user for that category within the team.

 ```php
 namespace App;